PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_adaptation.md

 To make decisions based on the *change* in concentration, the cells need to compare the **current vs. past** concentrations.
 In the last lesson, we've showed how ligand-receptor binding allow the cell to sense the current concentration, and we will deal about the past part here.
 The challenge is, since the presence of ligand means consistent stimulus, doesn't the cell need to respond consistently?

 This is achieved via **adaptation** to the concentration (stimulus).
-When the stimulus persists at a constant level, the cell returns to background tumbling frequency, so that it can still the next change in concentration.
-Recall the biological oscillators model in the Motif Module, chemotaxis system's ability to return to the original state dispite perturbation of the environment is another example of **robustness**.
+When the stimulus persists at a constant level, the cell returns to background tumbling frequency, so that it can still detect the next change in concentration.
+Recall the biological oscillators model in the Motif Module, chemotaxis system's ability to return to the original state despite perturbation of the environment is another example of **robustness**.

 ## Record past concentration through methylation

 To do this, the cell records the past concentration.
 This is achieved by **methylation states**. **Methylation** is the chemical process of adding methyl group (-CH<sub>3</sub>) to an oraganic molecule.
 Such modification can change the activity of the molecules.
 The removal of a methyl group is called demethylation.

-Our pathway will be based on the pathway explained on Parkinson Lab website.[^ParkinsonLab]
+Our pathway will be based on the pathway explained on Parkinson Lab website.
+Illustration modified from Parkinson Lab illustration.[^ParkinsonLab]

 The rate of CheA autophosphorylation, besides MCP-ligand binding, is also dependent on MCP methylation states.
 Each MCP monomer has 4 methylation sites.
 When more methylation sites on MCP are methylated, CheA autophosphorylation actvity becomes higher.
 There are two other proteins, **CheB**, which is phosphorylated by CheA and demethylates MCPs, and **CheR**, which methylates MCPs.
 Visualization below.[^ParkinsonLab]

  ![image-center](../assets/images/chemotaxis_methylation.png){: .align-center}
  <figcaption>A summary of the methylation pathway.
 CheA phosphorylates CheB.
 CheB methylates while CheR demethylates MCP.
 Blue curve: phosphorylation; grey curve: dephosphorylation; green arrow: methylation.</figcaption>

 **CheB**.
 CheB is phosphorylated by CheA.
-CheB methylates MCPs and readily autodephosphorylates.
+CheB demethylates MCPs and readily autodephosphorylates.
 The rate of demethylation is dependent on MCP methylation states - faster to enter intermediate methylation levels[^Spiro1997].
  - CheA-P + CheB -> CheA + CheB-P
  - CheB-P -> CheB + P
  - MCP-Met + CheB-P -> MCP + CheB-P